Mindwerks/wildmidi/README.md

 * OS/2 port: OpenWatcom (tested with version 1.9)

 CHANGELOG

+0.3.13
+* Fixed CVE-2017-11661, CVE-2017-11662, CVE-2017-11663, CVE-2017-11664
+  (Bug #175).
+* Fixed a buffer overflow during playback with malformed midi files (Bug #180).
+* Worked around a build failure with newer FreeBSD versions failing to retrieve the ONLCR constant (Bug #171).
+* Fixed a minor Windows unicode issue (PR #170).
+* A few other fixes / clean-ups.

 0.3.12
 * Fixed bug in handling of the "source" directive in config files.